Medicare in Michigan

 Original Medicare doesn’t cover prescription medications in most situations.
 Medicare Part A may cover prescription drugs during your treatment as a hospital inpatient, and Part B covers certain prescription drugs, such as some drugs administered to you as an outpatient.
 If you need coverage for the prescriptions you take at home, you can sign up for a stand-alone Medicare Part D Prescription Drug Plan, available from private insurance companies approved by Medicare.

-You can also buy a Medicare Supplement (Medigap) plan if you want coverage for Medicare’s out-of-pocket expenses, such as copayments and deductibles.
-There are 10 standardized Medigap plans in most states, including Michigan, and they’re available from private insurance companies.
+You can also buy a Medicare Supplement (Medigap) insurance plan if you want coverage for Medicare’s out-of-pocket expenses, such as copayments and deductibles.
+There are 10 standardized Medigap insurance plans in most states, including Michigan, and they’re available from private insurance companies.

 Another way to get your Original Medicare coverage is through Medicare Advantage (Medicare Part C).Offered by private, Medicare-approved health insurance companies, Medicare Advantage plans provide the same coverage you get from Original Medicare, except for hospice care, which Medicare still covers.
 Medicare Advantage plans may include extra benefits, like dental and vision care, and prescription drug coverage.
 With a Medicare Advantage Prescription Drug plan, you get the convenience of all your Medicare benefits in one plan.